Doug Dokis (Dokis Anishinabek Nation)

 Advisor

-Marilyn unites people, helps people navigate uncertainty and inspires people to move forward.
+Marilyn is a member of Piikani.
+Nation and she unites people, helps people navigate uncertainty and inspires people to move forward.
 She is solution-oriented and approaches every situation with incredible compassion.
 She is a prominent voice for inclusion, racial equity, safety and sustainability in the arts, non-profit, political and justice communities.

 Marilyn brings experience in the field of corporate, event and private security, bringing a background in military training and customer service.
 She has extensive experience in VIP security with a focus on the Indigenous entertainment community.
 She served with the military medical corps of the Canadian Armed Forces.
 Most recently, Marilyn was the first Blackfoot woman to run in Calgary’s 2021 municipal election.